 ΔF is the subcarrier frequency spacing given in Table 32-6 (Timing-related constants).

-Xkm is the frequency domain symbol in subcarrier k of space-time stream m.
-Some of the Xkm within -NSR≤ K ≤NSR have a value of 0.
+Xkm is the frequency domain symbol in subcarrier k of spatial stream m.
+Some of the Xkm within -NSR≤ k ≤NSR have a value of 0.
 Examples of such cases include the DC tones, guard tones on each side of the transmit spectrum, as well as the unmodulated tones of L-STF and NGV-STF fields.
 Note that the multiplication matrices ANGV-LTFk and PNGV-LTF are included in the calculation of Xkm for the NGV-LTF field.

 TGI,Field is the guard interval duration used for each OFDM symbol in the field.
 For L-STF and NGV-STF, TGI,Field = TGI but it can be omitted from Equation (32-3) due to the periodic property of L-STF and NGV-STF over every 1.6 µs.
 For the L-SIG, RLSIG, NGV-SIG, RNGV-SIG, NGV-LTF and Data fields, TGI,Field is defined in the “Guard interval duration” column of Table 32-8 (Tone scaling factor and guard interval duration values for PHY fields).

 TCS, NGV(m) For pre-NGV modulated fields, TCS, NGVm=0.
-For NGV modulated fields, TCS, NGV(m) represents the cyclic shift per space-time stream, whose value is <TBD>
+For NGV modulated fields, TCS, NGV(m) represents the cyclic shift per spatial stream, whose value is given in 21.3.8.3.2 (Cyclic shift for VHT modulated fields) for NSTS,total = 1 and 2, corresponding to NSS = 1 and 2 respectively.